ibm-cloud-docs/dl/faqs.md

 {: #move-classic-to-new}
 {:faq}

-Direct Link has a completely new user interface and records system, requiring you to place a brand new Direct Link order.
+Direct Link has a new user interface and records system, requiring you to place a brand new Direct Link order.

 ## Are there any performance impacts affected by moving from Direct Link on Classic?
 {: #move-classic-to-new-performance}
 {:faq}

-The new Direct Link performs better as it is not required to exist inside a customer's global VRF for classic IaaS.
+The new Direct Link performs better as it's not required to exist inside a customer's global VRF for classic IaaS.
 It is a true access platform to all of {{site.data.keyword.cloud_notm}}.

 ## In terms of cost, what do you pay for?
 {: #cost}
 {:faq}

 There are two pricing plans: metered and unmetered.
 Metered has a port fee and bill per GB egressed across the Direct Link.
-Unmetered billing has a higher port fee and no usage charges, which is ideal for customers who consistently egress traffic across their direct link.
+Unmetered billing has a higher port fee and no usage charges, which are ideal for customers who consistently egress traffic across their direct link.

 ## How does {{site.data.keyword.cloud_notm}} Direct Link work?
 {: #how-does-ibm-cloud-dl-work}
 {:faq}

 For every Direct Link customer, the {{site.data.keyword.cloud}} team assigns a small private subnet to build a point-to-point network between the {{site.data.keyword.cloud_notm}} cross-connect router (XCR) and the customer's edge router (CER).
-Then, {{site.data.keyword.cloud_notm}} and the customer configure BGP to exchange routes between the environments.
+Then, {{site.data.keyword.cloud_notm}} and the customer configure Border Gateway Protocol (BGP) to exchange routes between the environments.
 Finally, {{site.data.keyword.cloud_notm}} places the customer into a VRF to allow for the implementation of non-unique routes to the private address space of the customer's remote network.

 ## When does billing begin with Direct Link?
 {: #when-does-billing-begin-with-dl}